What Is Manscaping & How to Do It

 Nose and ear hair can both be filed under “inconvenient protrusions that you’ll probably pay less attention to with age”, but for now those excessively long stragglers are pretty noticeable.
 It’s not that they don’t serve a purpose – they’re an air filter against unwanted bacteria – but they often refuse to stay where they belong.
 Still, plucking your nose hair is not only eye-wateringly painful but unnecessary too.
 Use blunt-ended scissors or (for your nose) an electrical trimmer.

 As for the rest of your face, keep those beard lines sharp (or that clean-shaven look fresh) with a good old-fashioned razor.
 And no-one knows good old-fashioned razors quite like we do – we’ve been proudly innovating in razor design since 1898.
-Our Quattro Vintage razor has titanium coated blades to help achieve that perfectly smooth finish – or for sensitive skin, the Hydro 5 Sense ensures maximum protection.

 How to manscape… your chest